Net Capital Requirement for State Registered Hedge Fund Managers

 Investment Advisor Bond

-As an alternative to maintain a firm net capital according to the above, some states will allow hedge fund managers to post a bond in the required amount instead.
-Not all states will allow a manager to post a bond instead so you should be sure to talk with your hedge fund attorney or compliance professional before you begin the process of securing a bond.
+As an alternative to maintaining a firm net capital according to the rules above, some states will allow hedge fund managers to post a bond in the required amount instead.
+Not all states will allow a manager to post a bond instead, so you should be sure to talk with your hedge fund attorney or compliance professional before you begin the process of securing a bond.

 Securing the Bond

-There are a number of groups out there who can underwrite these sorts of bonds for the money managers.
-The fees for such bonds will be anywhere from $250 to $1,000 depending on a number of factors including the credit history of the managing member of the fund management company.
-It will generally take anywhere from a few days to a couple of weeks to secure the bond and from there the manager will likely need to show proof to the state securities division that the bond has been secured in the proper amount.
+There are a number of groups out there that can underwrite these sorts of bonds for the money managers.
+The fees for such bonds will be anywhere from $250 to $1,000, depending on a number of factors including the credit history of the managing member of the fund management company.
+It will generally take anywhere from a few days to a couple of weeks to secure the bond and from there, the manager will likely need to show proof to the state securities division that the bond has been secured in the appropriate amount.

 Please contact us if you have any questions or would like to start a hedge fund.
 Other related hedge fund law articles include: